 Current Isolation Protocol for Individuals with a Positive Test

-Students, faculty, and staff who receive a positive test result for a test administered through CWRU (including the CWRU PCR saliva tests and Vault tests) will receive a secure message with initial guidance and several questions.
+Students, faculty, and staff who receive a positive test result for a test administered through CWRU will receive a secure message with initial guidance and several questions.
 Individuals MUST reply to the message with the answers to those questions so that staff can send a second message with updated isolation information, including when an individual can return to campus.

 Students, faculty, and staff who have a positive result from a rapid antigen test (including those distributed through CWRU) or have a positive test from outside the university need to send a secure message to NURSE COVID to report their test and answer additional questions.

 Please note: Due to the high volume of positive test results, you may experience a delay of more than 24 hours in responding to a message.
-If you have a positive test result, you should isolate in place until additional guidance can be provided.
+If you have a positive test result, you should isolate in place.
 Students who need medical advice should call 216.368.2450; the nurse on-call service can answer medical questions but cannot give guidance related to CWRU isolation, such as location or duration.

 Faculty and staff who need medical advice should contact their primary medical provider.
 For medical emergencies, call 216.368.3333 (on-campus) or 911 (off-campus) or proceed to the nearest Emergency Department.